ptoale/pushto/docs/source/index.rst

 The main classes include proxies for both the serial port connection to the arduino and the socket connection to the STC.
-The control module is responsible for communication with both proxie classes, managing alignment data, and translating between 3 coordinate systems.
+The control module is responsible for communication with both proxy classes, managing alignment data, and translating between 3 coordinate systems.

 1. the telescope attitude